Chongqing Travel Guide (2025): Best Itinerary, Hotels, Things to Do

 Why visit?

-Chongqing is a city like no other — unique landscapes combined with technological and architectural ingenuity creates a vibrant city that you just crave to explore.
+Chongqing is a city like no other — unique landscapes combined with technological and architectural ingenuity creates a vibrant city that just makes you want to explore.

 What Makes Chongqing Special